awagner8/Lab-05/README.md

 ### `pointers.c`

 There are a total of 10 functions for you to write (the first 8 are required, the last 2 are optional).
-Each function is defined in the file `pointers.c` and you are to fill in the function body to implement the specified functionality.
+Each function is defined in the file `pointers.c` with the comments, and you are to fill in the function body to implement the specified functionality.

 The file `pointers.c` contains instructions for each function along with test cases.